 Clark expresses disdain for most annuity products.

-It only intensifies when he talks about bank and insurance salespeople proactively touting high-commission annuities to people who shouldn’t be buying them.
+It only intensifies when he talks about bank and insurance salespeople marketing high-commission annuities to people who shouldn’t be buying them.
 (Clark classifies those commissions and associated fees as “massive,” “humongous” and “unconscionable.”)

 As you might expect, salespeople rarely promote the types of annuities that Clark thinks are OK, because those are lower-commission products unlikely to pay for the salesperson’s Hawaiian vacation.